 Noryangjin Fish Market is such a unique experience and is worth going to check out.
 You can buy fresh fish on the first floor and have restaurants upstairs prepare it for you on the spot.

 Make sure you sample all kinds of Korean food while you're here.
 Most people know about bulgogi and Korean bbq (samgyeopsal or Korean bacon is the most famous), but you should also try:

 - kimbap: rice, ham, egg and vegetables wrapped in dried seaweed; a great quick snack

 - gamjatang: pork stew with potatoes and onions

 Our favorite restaurant in all of Korea (and quite possibly the world) is Jung Sik Dang in Apgujeong.
 It's a Korean gastronomy restaurant and it takes Korea food to a whole new level.
 If you want a unique experience and some delicious food you need to check it out.
 You can read more about it on our website: http://www.ansananswers.com/restaurants/jungsikdang.html

-Enjoy your trip. almost 8 years ago
+Enjoy your trip. about 8 years ago